 Since starting my company over a decade ago, I've observed several types of bidders.
-In this post, I'm describing my live auction bidder archetypes.These are a tad tongue-in-cheek.Even so, I suspect you'll recognize some of your guests from among these descriptions.(In my next two posts, I'll zero in on two archetypes -- Deal Makers and Players.)Remember that most guests at your gala are not going to participate in the live auction.
-Usually just 10% to 20% of your crowd is
+In this post, I'm describing my live auction bidder archetypes.These are a tad tongue-in-cheek.Even so, I suspect you'll recognize some of your guests from among these descriptions.(I'll zero in on some archetypes in upcoming posts.)Remember that most guests at your gala are not going to participate in the live auction.
+Usually just 10% to 20% of your crowd is active in the live auction; the

 These are real fundraising auction donations that have been sold by nonprofits.Vasectomy Vaginal tightening Various cosmetic surgery, cosmetic procedures, and diagnostics (e.g. injections, tummy tucks, impotence evaluation) Fertility treatment (IVF)I'm fairly certain that every donation received made the gala chair wince, followed by a "How am I going to sell this" moment.Though I have sold these types of donations in live auctions, they don't belong there.
 First,